 (the name of the component), and managed

 (a boolean that addresses whether the component lifecycle is handled by the Project Quay Operator).
-By default, all components are managed and auto-filled upon reconciliation for visibility:

 spec: